 In Sanskrit, the word Ashwagandha translates to “smell of the horse,” which refers to the plant’s unique aroma, and may refer to its resilience-enhancing properties.
 Ashwagandha’s Latin name, Withania somnifera, means “to bear or induce sleep,” and is also known as Indian ginseng and winter cherry.

-The herb contains several beneficial compounds, like steroidal lactones (called withanolides), alkaloids, fatty acids, and choline.
 While the plant’s fruit and leaves offer valuable therapeutic properties, it is the ashwagandha root that is most commonly used to promote a healthy response to pain and inflammation.
+In addition to being an adaptogen, ashwagandha root also contains several beneficial compounds including steroidal lactones (called withanolides), alkaloids, fatty acids, and choline.

 Ashwagandha is historically known for its restorative benefits and is also believed to be an effective remedy for enhancing the body’s response to stress by lowering the levels of our stress hormone, cortisol.

 The use of ashwagandha works naturally to support a rejuvenating sense of well-being overall.
-Many studies have been performed on the therapeutic benefits of this herb, some of which include:
+Many studies have been performed on the therapeutic benefits of this herb, and you’ll find 400 mg of the highest quality ashwagandha (KSM-66) in every dose of Pain Relief & Recovery.